cfs-apps/proxy_lc/README.md

 # proxy_lc
-Basecamp proxy for NASA's Limit Checker (LC) App.
-This proxy allows LC https://github.com/nasa/lc to be installed into a Basecamp cFS target.
+Proxy for NASA's Limit Checker (LC) App allowing LC https://github.com/nasa/lc to be installed into a Basecamp cFS target.